Inferture/NotBeatSaber-processing/README.md

 In order to work, the files should be in a "NotBeatSaber" folder (NotBeatSaber/NotBeatSaber.pde ...")

-# Game Mode
+## Menu
-You can change the game mode in NotBeatSaber.pde.
-There are currently 2 game modes: Saving and Playing.
+You can navigate in the menu using the arrows and the enter key.

 ## Playing:
 This game is made to play an existing map.